When it comes to your home, wildfires don't have to be disasters!

 - Complete the community assessment or evaluation.
 Use the Assessment Form or equivalent.
-Ask your local fire deportment or Arizona State Forestry Coordinator for assistance.
+Ask your local fire deportment or Forestry and Fire Coordinator for assistance.

 - Write a Firewise® Plan.
 Use the Firewise® Plan Template to help you get critical information in the plan.

 - Apply for Firewise® recognition through the state or District Firewise® Coordinator.
 Use the Firewise® Communities/USA Application form.

 - Renew recognition status by December 31 on an annual basis.
 Use the Firewise® Communities/USA Renewal form.